clowdhaus/terraform-aws-vpc-v5/README.md

 ## Design Goals

-- Terraform v1.x is min supported now that its GA
+1. Use of maps/`for_each` over `count` for stable/isolated changes
-- Terraform AWS provider v4.x is min supported version
+2. n-number of subnet groups with custom naming scheme
-- Use of maps/`for_each` over `count` for stable/isolated changes
+  - Currently in `v3.x` only `private`, `public`, `internal`, `database`, and `redshift` are permitted and using those specific names.
+This has served well for quite some time but with each new feature release by AWS, this current structure is proving to be too rigid and not scalable.
+In `v4.x` we aim to provide a more flexible approach that will cover a broad suite of use cases - both current and future.
+Because a lot of the request for changes we currently see are centered around subnets as the core construct, it makes the most sense to split this out into its own module.
+Speaking out loud for a moment:
-- n-number of subnet groups with custom naming scheme
+    - This will contain various gateways - internet, egress only, etc. - allowing users to opt in to creating or not (public subnet => provision internet gateway, private subnet => provision NAT gateway or egress only gateway, etc.). - This will contain route table(s) and NACLs
-  - Currently only `private`, `public`, `internal`, `database`, and `redshift` are permitted and using those names
+    - The number will be determined by users (how many subnets to be provisioned within a module definition)

 - Ability to stack CIDR ranges - AWS allows up to 5 CIDR ranges to be stacked on a VPC
 - Changing between 1 NAT gateway vs 1 NAT Gateway per availability zone should not cause traffic disruptions
 - Flexible route table association - users can select how they want to associate route tables